Timeline of the Russian annexation of Crimea: March 16

 Crimeans vote in a referendum to rejoin Russia or return to its status under the 1992 constitution.

 On March 16, 2014, Crimean news agencies are now reporting that the official results of the referendum are in, and the region overwhelmingly voted to re-join Russia.
 Some 95.5% of voters in Crimea have supported joining Russia, officials say.
 Election officials said the turnout was a record high, beating the numbers who vote in local elections.

 The defence ministries of Ukraine and Russia agree on a truce in Crimea until March 21, according to the acting Ukrainian defence minister.

 March 17

 On March 17, the Crimean parliament officially declared its independence from Ukraine and requested full accession to the Russian Federation, thus ending Crimea's 60 years as a Ukrainian territory.

 Obama declared sanctions on 11 Ukrainian and Russian officials considered responsible for the crisis.

 Markets surged as investor worries faded after the referendum passed without violence.
 The Dow Jones Industrial Average increased by nearly 1%.

 Abkhazia, Nagorno-Karabakh, Russia, and South Ossetia officially recognize the independence of Crimea.

-The dead body of Reşat Ametovyaky, an ethnic Crimean Tartar, was found in the Belogorskiy Region of Crimea.
+The dead body of Reşat Ametovyaky, an ethnic Crimean Tatar, was found in the Belogorskiy Region of Crimea.
 He disappeared on his way to the recruitment office on March 3 after the announcement of partial military mobilization in Ukraine and is believed to have been abducted.
 He was found dead with signs of torture; his hands were handcuffed and his head was covered in duct tape.